virtengine/docs.virtengine.com/_posts/v1.5/2-cloud-management-platform/megam_vertice_gettingstarted.md

 }
 [/block]

-This guide will walk you through in launching an image in [Docker Hub](hub.docker.com) or private docker hub registry in Megam Vertice.
+This guide will walk you through in launching an image in [Docker Hub](hub.docker.com) or private docker hub registry in Megam VirtEngine.
 [block:html]
 {
   "html": "<div></div>\n<a class=\"megam-button\" href=\"megam_docker_app\" role=\"button\">Go to launch a container - docker NOW!</a><style></style>"